kogakure/website-hugo-stefanimhoff.de/app/_posts/2014-10-27-gulp-tutorial-10-generating-sprites.markdown

         }
       }
     },
-    dest: srcAssets + '/scss/',
-  },
-  image: {
     imgName: 'icon-sprite.png',
     imgPath: '/assets/images/sprites/icon-sprite.png',
-    dest: srcAssets + '/images/sprites/'
   }
 }
 {% endhighlight %}
 {% endfigure %}

-I split my config into three subsections: The source files (individual icons for the sprite), the output of the CSS file and the output of the image sprite.
+I split my config into three subsections: The source files (individual icons for the sprite), the destination for the sprite and the css partial and the options for the image sprite.
 I use a custom `cssClass` which will generate `:hover` states by naming the hover sprites with `-hover`.

 {% figure code-figure "gulp/tasks/development/sprites.js" %}
 {% highlight javascript %}